reenadee/Treehouse-project/README.md

 # Treehouse-project
-Files from the 'how to make a mobile website project' on Treehouse
+Files from the 'how to make a website project' on Treehouse